gitbls/1piboot/README.md

 * `/path/to/Install1piboot /dev/sdX /path/to/mydir newhostname` - Copies the files to the Raspbian SD Card in /dev/sdX (replace **X** with the appropriate device letter).
 The new host will be named 'newhostname'

-### Manual SD Card Configuration

-After you have copied the Raspbian distro to your SD card, perform the following steps on a Linux system.

-* `sudo mount /dev/sdX1 /mnt` - Mounts the SD card on your Linux system.
-Change **X** as appropriate on your Linux system

-* `sudo cp rpi-firstboot.sh /mnt` - Copies the rpi-firstboot.sh script to /boot on the SD card

-* `sudo chmod 755 /mnt/rpi-firstboot.sh` - Ensure correct file protection

-* `sudo mkdir /mnt/1piboot` - Makes the configuration directory /boot/1piboot for 1piboot on the SD card

-* `sudo cp 1piboot.conf /mnt/1piboot` - Copies the 1piboot configuration script to the SD card. *Be sure to edit the sample 1piboot.conf and change the settings as desired.*

-* `sudo chmod 755 /mnt/1piboot/0*-*.sh` - Ensure correct file protections

-* `sudo umount /mnt` - Dismounts the SD card boot partition

-* `sudo mount /dev/sdX2 /mnt` - Mounts the 2nd SD card partition.
-Change **X** as appropriate on your Linux system.

-* `sudo ln -s /etc/systemd/system/rpi-firstboot.service /mnt/etc/systemd/system/multi-user.target.wants/rpi-firstboot.service` - Enables the rpi-firstboot service to start on the first boot of the newly built SD card

-* `sudo umount /mnt` - Dismounts the SD card, and it's ready to boot

 ## What Happens When the System Boots the First Time?

-When the system boots the first time, Raspbian starts the rpi-firstboot service, since it was enabled via the configuration above. rpi-firstboot.sh performs the system configuration specified in /boot/1piboot/1piboot.conf.
+When the system boots the first time, Raspbian starts the rpi-firstboot service, since it was enabled by Install1piboot. rpi-firstboot.sh performs the system configuration specified in /boot/1piboot/1piboot.conf.
 If 1piboot.conf has the directive `custom-scripts=True`, rpi-firstboot.sh will also execute each script in /boot/1piboot named `0*-*.sh`.

 When rpi-firstboot.sh has completed, systemd will rename /boot/rpi-firstboot.sh to /boot/rpi-firstboot.sh.done so that the service does not execute again.
 This can be observed in the service file /etc/systemd/system/rpi-firstboot.service